callum-oakley/gotta-go-fast/README.md

 ## Configuration

-The maximum number of lines to sample, and the width at which to wrap them, can be changed by setting the options `--height` and `--width`.
+The maximum number of lines to sample, and the width at which to wrap them, can be changed by setting the `--height` and `--width` options.
 Run `gotta-go-fast --help` for details.